 Here is a complete guide on the steps you can follow to uninstall Linux apps from your Chromebook.
 There are two ways to remove Linux apps from your ChromeOS.
 Let’s discuss them one by one.
-To uninstall other applications, you can check our guide on; how to uninstall apps on Chromebook.
+To uninstall other applications, you can check our guide on how to uninstall apps on Chromebook.

 How to Uninstall Linux Apps from Chromebook

-The simplest method to uninstall Linux apps on your Chromebook is using the App Launcher.
-You can complete the uninstalling process with a few clicks.
-Here are the steps you can follow:
+The simplest method to uninstall Linux apps on your Chromebook is by using the App Launcher.
+You can complete the uninstallation process with just a few clicks.

-Step 1: Click on the “App Launcher” icon and open the app drawer.
+1. Click on the App Launcher icon and open the app drawer.

-Now, wait for the process to complete.
+4. Now, wait for the process to complete.
 Note it will also delete any data associated with the Linux application.

 How to Uninstall Linux Apps Using Terminal

-You can also; uninstall the Linux app using the Linux Terminal.
+You can also uninstall the Linux app using the Linux Terminal.
 Here are the steps you can follow to uninstall Linux apps from your Chromebook using the Terminal:

-Step 1: Open the “App Drawer” and look for the Linux apps folder.
-Here select “Terminal” to open it.
+1. Open the App Drawer and look for the Linux apps folder.

-sudo apt-get remove package_name and press [Enter]
+4. Here, run this terminal command: sudo apt-get remove package_name and press [Enter]

-For example, I want to uninstall GIMP.
+5. For example, I want to uninstall GIMP.
 Here, I will run the below terminal command:

 sudo apt-get remove gimp